liamself/embedded-cw5/README.md

 ## Building and running the device
 The same process is used to build and upload the software as is used by the underlying WARP firmware.
 Refer to Section 1 of https://github.com/physical-computation/Warp-firmware/blob/master/README.md for build instructions.

-A wiring summary is submitted as a supplementary file, to allow for the device to be replicated.
+A wiring summary is submitted as a supplementary Excel file, which summizes the pins used on the KL03 to allow for reproduction.

 ## Summary of additions/changes